dunglas/frankenphp/docs/known-issues.md

 composer install
 ```

-## Troubleshooting SSL/TLS Issues with Email
+## Troubleshooting TLS/SSL Issues with Static Binaries

-You may encounter SSL/TLS-related errors while attempting to send emails, particularly when using STARTTLS.
-Here is an example error encountered:
+When using the static binaries, you may encounter the following TLS-related errors, for instance when sending emails using STARTTLS:

 ```text
 Unable to connect with STARTTLS: stream_socket_enable_crypto(): SSL operation failed with code 5.
 OpenSSL Error messages: